 Can one correctly check their blood pressure at home?
 How often should one check it?

 With the development of various digital blood pressure monitors, it has become easy to measure your blood pressure at home.
-These devices are helpful for people who have already been diagnosed with hypertension or suspect it.

 The AHA recommends the use of devices that have the upper arm cuff for accuracy, rather than finger or wrist blood pressure monitors.

-To ensure your blood pressure machine is accurate, you can also take it to your doctor’s office and compare the blood pressure reading of your machine with that of your doctor.
+To ensure your blood pressure machine is accurate, you can take it to your doctor’s office and compare the blood pressure reading of your machine with that of your doctor.

 Can zinc deficiency cause high blood pressure?